roncampbell/IRE2017/Introduction to R.md

 [1] 1134   19

-> str(AZ_readmit)         # displays dimensions plus for each variable the data type and four samples
+> str(AZ_readmit)         # displays the structure: dimensions plus for each variable the data type and four samples

 > head(AZ_readmit)        # displays first six rows in Console

-> View(AZ_readmit)        # displays data frame in Source pane
+> View(AZ_readmit)        # displays a scrollable view of the data frame in Source pane

 What is this data all about?
 Well, the CSV was called ReadmissionsAndDeaths, which sounds promising.
 And there are two columns called MeasureName and MeasureID.
-We can get a quick idea of the contents with the table() command which creates a frequency table:
+We can get a quick idea of the contents with the table() command, which creates a frequency table:

 > table(AZ_readmit$MeasureID)